 Some more specific technology skills relate to software, like using social media, working with design or video editing software or knowing programming languages.
 Other technology skills relate to hardware, like knowing how to use EFTPOS, a cash register, a photocopier or scanner, a camera or a recording studio.

 Examples of ways to develop or improve your technology skills include:

 - Doing a short course or online course

 - Finding out what technology is used in the job you want and researching its use

 - Identifying the technology you're already using in your day-to-day life

 Now that you've identified the employability skills you have, and ways you can improve them, you're all set to use them on your job applications.

 To find out more about applying for jobs, including how to write a resume or cover letter, check out our Applying for jobs pages.

 Monash University Careers - Employability Skills

-Tips from Monash uni graduates on ways you can develop your employability skills.
+Watch this video for some great tips from Monash uni graduates on ways you can develop your employability skills.